 Telecommunications equipment often makes use of the latter strategy.
-See [3][4][5] for examples.
+See [3][4][5][7][8] for examples.
 In particular, for this equipment it is common that history data is maintained by the agent in terms of fifteen minute intervals.

-This memo does not attempt to compare the relative merits of different strategies to obtain history data.
+This memo does not attempt to compare the relative merits of different strategies used to obtain history data.
 Differences may include polling policy, the amount of management traffic between manager and agent, agent simplicity, and 'data currentness' of the data obtained by the manager.
 MIB designers should consider these aspects when choosing a particular strategy in a MIB design.
 Instead, this memo provides definitions that can be used in MIB modules that require history data based on fifteen minute intervals.

 When designing a MIB module, it is often useful to define new types similar to those defined in the SMI [2].
-In comparison to a type defined in the SMI, each of these new types has a different name, a similar syntax, but a more precise semantics.
+In comparison to a type defined in the SMI, each of these new types has a different name, a similar syntax, but more precise semantics.
 These newly defined types are termed textual conventions, and are used for the convenience of humans reading the MIB module.
-This is done through Textual Conventions as defined in RFC1903[1].
+This is done through Textual Conventions as defined in RFC 2579 [1].
 It is the purpose of this document to define the set of textual conventions to be used when performance history based on 15 minute intervals is kept.
-See for example the Trunk MIB modules [3][4][5].
+The performance history textual conventions defined in this memo are based on 32 bit counts.
+For high capacity performance history counts see [9].

-3. Note on Invalid Data and Proxy
+2. Note on Invalid Data and Proxies

-In this document, the word proxy is meant to indicate an application which receives SNMP messages and replies to them on behalf of the devices where the actual implementation resides, e.g., DS3/E3 interfaces.
-The proxy will have already collected the information about the DS3/E3 interfaces into its local database and may not necessarily forward requests to the actual DS3/E3 interface.
+In this document, the word proxy indicates an application which receives SNMP messages and replies to them on behalf of the devices where the actual implementation resides, e.g., DS3/E3 interfaces.
+The proxy will have already collected the information about the DS3/E3 interfaces into its local database and may not necessarily

+Tesink Standards Track [Page 2] forward requests to the actual DS3/E3 interface.
 It is expected in such an application that there are periods of time where the proxy is not communicating with the DS3/E3 interfaces.
-In these instances the proxy will not necessarily have up-to-date configuration information and will most likely have missed the collection of some data.
+In these instances, the proxy will not necessarily have up-to-date configuration information, and will most likely have missed the collection of some data.
 Missed data collection may result in some intervals in the interval table being unavailable.

-4. Note on xyzTimeElapsed
+3. Note on xyzTimeElapsed

-While xyzTimeElapsed is defined as having a maximum there may be cases (e.g., an adjustment in the system's time-of-day clock) where the actual value of the current interval would exceed this maximum value.
+While xyzTimeElapsed is defined as having a maximum, there may be cases (e.g., an adjustment in the system's time-of-day clock) where the actual value of the current interval would exceed this maximum value.